Newsletter Subscribe

 Holland lettuce, cherry tomatoes, red bell pepper, avocado and red onion.
 Dijon mustard, mustard seeds, apple cider vinegar, olive oil, salt and pepper.

 Wash the Holland lettuce, cucumber, cherry tomatoes, red onion, and bell pepper.
-Cut the cherry tomatoes in half, slice the cucumber in ¼ inch thick circles, remove the root of the lettuce, and slice it into bite-sized pieces.
+Cut the cherry tomatoes in half, slice the cucumber into ¼-inch thick circles, and remove the root from the lettuce before slicing it into bite-sized pieces.
+Thinly slice the red onion and cut the bell pepper in half, then slice it from top to bottom into ¼-inch strips.
+Peel the avocado, remove the pit, and slice it into ½-inch pieces.

-In a bowl, add olive oil, mustard seeds, Dijon mustard, apple cider vinegar, salt, and pepper.
+In a bowl, combine olive oil, mustard seeds, Dijon mustard, apple cider vinegar, salt, and pepper.
 Stir to mix and set aside.
-Place the ingredients in a bowl and pour the vinaigrette over them before serving.
+Place the chopped vegetables in a large bowl and pour the vinaigrette over them just before serving.
+If you are preparing the salad ahead of time, keep the dressing separate and add it about thirty minutes before serving; this will prevent the ingredients from becoming soggy.
+Toss the salad gently to coat it in the dressing, being careful not to crush the avocados.
+Serve immediately.